 holds a Communication and Journalism degree from the University of Wisconsin, Eau Claire.
 A Wisconsin native, he is a local adventurer who loves food, photos and a good wheat beer.
 He is passionate about enjoying food with others and capturing life in Southern Wisconsin through photography.

-spent 10 years as the produce manager/buyer at the Viroqua Food Co-op helping customers decide what's for dinner (something fresh and local, of course!).
-She now owns and operates a catering business that focuses on local/seasonal foods, Rooted Spoon Culinary.
+spent 10 years as the produce manager/buyer at the Viroqua Food Co-op and now owns and operates Rooted Spoon Culinary, a catering business that focuses on local, seasonal foods.
 Dani loves to grow and preserve her own vegetables, herbs and fruits and help her husband raise grass-fed steers on their farm near Soldiers Grove.
-She develops recipes and vegetable handling tips for Driftless Organics CSA farm and enjoys occasionally hawking produce at their Dane County Farmers Market stand.